 Thank you for considering my firm, Sapna Strategies, to facilitate your Diversity, Equity, Inclusion, and Justice [DEIJ] Journey.
 I have spent 20 years in the social sector working with organizations to center racial justice in their programs and ensure that the good work they hope to do in the world is not undermined by how they do it.

-To do this, we need to think beyond simply the tangible outcome of a strategic plan; we need to also develop the intangible intra-and inter-personal skills and dispositions of the team responsible for the plan.
-Therefore, I facilitate my clients to develop the capacity and culture of their small teams – senior leaders, boards,or DEIJ Teams/Task Forces/ERGs – and apply this development to the strategic planning process…it’s iterative development at its finest!
+To do this, we need to think beyond simply the tangible outcome of a strategic or work plan; we need to also develop the intangible intra-and inter-personal skills and dispositions of the team responsible for the plan.
+Therefore, I facilitate my clients to develop the capacity and culture of their small teams – senior leaders, boards,or DEIJ Teams/Task Forces/ERGs – and apply this development to the planning process…it’s iterative development at its finest!